Welcome to today's edition of the Rush 24-7 podcast.

 Think about the security of this.

-You've got more security at this Super Bowl than at any event in New York in recent years, uh, or at least as much.
+You've got more security at this Super Bowl than at any event in New York in recent years, or at least as much.

-And the minute the MVP begins his press conference, some 9-11 truther comes out camera left, takes over the microphone, grabs it with his hand, and for five or six seconds starts mouthing the fact the government blew up the buildings, 9-11 was government run.
+And the minute the MVP begins his press conference, some 9-11 truther comes out camera left, takes over the microphone, grabs it with his hand, and for five or six seconds starts mouthing the fact the government blew up the buildings.

-I need some help, because I need some help up here.
+I need some help up here.

 Who's a security firm here?

-As a fan, I was just disappointed in this uh in the game.
+As a fan, I was just disappointed In this, uh, in the game.

-Just what's what what cold weather saying is this is Oh, well, of course they do, because they dodged a bullet.
+Oh, well, of course they do because they dodged a bullet.

 I think it's a mistake.

-That was one of the age old NFL rules.
+That was one of the age-old NFL rules.

-Cannot occur in a place where the average temperature dips below 50 on the day of the game.
+Super Bowl game by rule, they had to blow that rule out, cannot occur in a place where the average temperature dips below 50 on the day of the game.

-That's a law.
+That's a law, the NFL law.

 I mean, that's the deal.

-That's not that's how you assign Super Bowls anymore.
+That's how you assign Super Bowls anymore.

 It's their business.

-They'll look at the second half.
+We'll look at the second half.

-Now we have a soundbite here.
+Now, we had a soundbite here.

-That's I live in mortal fear that you someday will think of this radio show the way I was feeling watching that game last night, like everybody was phoning it in.
+See, I'm going to tell you, I live in mortal fear that you someday will think of this radio show the way I was feeling watching that game last night, like everybody was phoning it in.

-I live that is why I come in here and every day strive to be better than the day before.
+That is why I come in here and every day strive to be better than the day before, meet and surpass your expectations.

-Never ever phone it in.
+Never, ever phone it in.

 I live in mortal fear that you will have an attitude like I did about what I was watching last night.

-I never ever want that to happen.
+I never, ever want that to happen.

-It's a little personal.
+It's a little personal to me.

-Anyway, last Friday I had in a soundbite roster a bite from Nancy Pelosi on John Stewart's show that I didn't get to, and I really should have.
+Anyway, last Friday, I had in a soundbite roster a bite from Nancy Pelosi on Jon Stewart's show that I didn't get to.

 Because it's, folks, it says everything we need to know about these people.

-Nancy Pelosi goes on the Daily Show, and John Stewart is asking her question after question after question, and she says, I don't know.
+Nancy Pelosi goes on the daily show, and Jon Stewart is asking her question after question after question.

-I I I don't know.
+And she says, I don't know.

-He's he's he can't believe it.
+He can't believe it.

 Pelosi is a goddess to people on the left.

-They know more than anybody could possibly know when things go wrong, that's on purpose.
+They know more than anybody could possibly know.

 That's how smart they are.